 Nigeria was once a land of promise.
 The nation was the world’s leading source of cotton, the largest producer of oil and a major exporter of peanuts.1 Naturally, Nigeria was tipped to become a leading African power.
 But that potential was never realised.
-Since 2014, Nigeria’s growth has worryingly gone on a downhill trend, illustrated in Figure 1.
+Since 2014, Nigeria’s growth has worryingly gone on a downhill trend.

 After breaking from the shackles of colonial rule, the country has been plagued by a plethora of violent, bloody military coups.
 Subsequently, the ineffectual leadership of Goodluck Jonathan during the democracy of 1999 to 2005 brought about widespread corruption that has continued to stymie growth.
 In fact, the most recent 2014 Corruption Perceptions Index ranks Nigeria with a poor score of 27, on a scale of 0 (highly corrupt) to 100 (very clean).